Paramjit Khurana: Biography

 Khurana started her career working ad Scientist during 1983-84 in the Unit for Plant Cell and Molecular Biology Unit of the University of Delhi.
 She was a lecturer at Plant Biology Department the S.G.T.B.
 Khalsa College, University of Delhi from 1984 to 1987.
-During 1987-88 she worked as a Research Associate in Michigan State University (MSU), East Lansing, U.S.A.
-On her return from the US she has worked as Lecturer (1989–90), Reader (1990–98) and Professor (1998 to date) in the Department of Plant Molecular Biology, University of Delhi, South Campus, and during 2004-07 she was Head of this Department.
+During 1987-88 she worked as a research associate in Michigan State University (MSU), East Lansing, U.S. On her return from the US she has worked as lecturer (1989–90), reader (1990–98) and professor (1998 to date) in the Department of Plant Molecular Biology, University of Delhi, South Campus, and during 2004-07 she was head of this department.